 Our Boozle bear, who has hydrocephalus, was created by Dory Kranz and Sarah Zadorozynj.
 Boozle is used by doctors, nurses and parents to teach patients, old and young, about hydrocephalus and how shunting works.
 Boozle comes with a detachable ventriculo-peritoneal (VP) shunt which is donated by Codman.
 Anyone can learn to perform “surgery” on this bear.
 Since their creation, the bears have been featured at WALK sites, in school meetings, various medical conferences, and even as a children’s workshop at our biennial conference.
 Kids have taken these bears to school to educate their peers about hydrocephalus.

 Looking to replicate this event?

 We would highly recommend that every Community Network conduct this event.
 Not only are you able to create something that can raise funds for HA, but the time spent working and talking gave us an opportunity to learn about each other that we have not had at other events.

-Any Community Network looking to replicate this event should contact David Roberts at email@example.com or via telephone at (240)483-4598.
+Any Community Network looking to replicate this event should contact The Hydrocephalus Association at email@example.com.